 A sure-fire method which will almost always guarantee a cheaper sale is to look for items that are listed in the incorrect category.
 If we stray from the subject of guitars for a minute I can give you a great example of this idea in action.
 Whilst I was studying at university I bought a PlayStation which had been listed in the Sega Dreamcast category, and ended at silly o’clock in the morning.
 I did some sniping and won the console for stupid money.
 Six months later I got bored of it and sold it for almost twice the price.

 One sneaky method of landing a killer deal is to use the completed listings feature.
 If you search eBay for a guitar and don’t find what you are looking for, scroll down the page and on the left-hand side you will find the ‘completed listings’ option in the sidebar.

-You will need to sign in to eBay to use this feature but what it does is shows you recently ended auctions.
-If you spot an item which has its price highlighted in red this means that it did not sell.
+This feature will show you recently ended auctions from the past few months.
+If you spot an item which has its price highlighted in red, this means that it did not sell.
 Maybe the price was too high, maybe they listed it incorrectly, maybe they only offered local pickup, there could be any number of reasons why it did not sell.

 If you find something you are interested in which did not sell, shoot the seller an email.
 Offer them a price you are happy with and you may just get lucky!
 After all, if it didn’t sell the first time they may just be in the mind-set to get rid of it quickly.